CatalogueLegacies/antconc.github.io/_episodes/04-settings.md

 > To export your settings, click `File` in the navbar, then `Export Settings to File...`.
 AntConc will then prompt you to save a file with the extension `.ant`.
 We recommend renaming this file to something sensible (a date, something about your project) and saving it with your corpus.
 > To import your settings, click `File` in the navbar, then `Import Settings from File...`.
 Now navigate to your saved `.ant` file and hit `Open`.
 Should you need them, we've [made available in our repo](https://github.com/CatalogueLegacies/antconc.github.io/tree/gh-pages/data) a `.ant` file with the settings needed for these training materials.
 {: .callout}

+## Tool Preferences

+The `Tool Preferences` screen is seperated into six categoreies, one for each AntConc tool.

+Browsing through them you will note that some of options replicate those in the tool window: for example, you can change change the case sensitivity of the `Word List` tool both in the `Tool Preferences` screen and the in the `Word List` window.

+Many of the options here in the `Tool Preferences` screen change the layout or appearance of the tool window, but some can fundamentally change the outputs you get from using a tool.
+A few examples include:

+- The `Collocates` preferences allow you to chose from four different statistical measures of collocation.
+- The `Word List` preferences allows you to upload a 'stoplist', which is a list of words - usually very frequent words - that you want AntConc to ignore.
+- The `Concordance Plot` screen allows you to change the length of concordances presented you when analysing the usage of a given word.

+For now, we will make no changes in the `Tool Preferences` screen.